rafal42/qreds/README.md

 Let's consider the `filter` reducer as an example to learn how the abstraction works.

 1) `filter` fetches `declared` params under the `filters` key
-2) declared params are then passed on to the generic Reducer along with the query
+2) declared params are then passed on to the generic Reducer along with the query; this Reducer is responsible for applying proper transformations
 3) for each parameter (`key => value` pair) the generic Reducer tries to fetch a matching class
 4) if a matching class (called a Functor) is found, it is passed the `query` and the `value` from the pair
 5) if a Functor is not found, then a default lambda from the specific reducer config is used to transform the query